Moss, Gordon help Royals walk off on Tigers

 Hammel, who had allowed only one earned run in the first inning of his first 18 starts, yielded a run in the opening stanza.

-Ian Kinsler singled leading off the game, his sixth hit in his 12th at-bat in the series.
-Upton's one-out single to center moved Kinsler to third and he scored on Miguel Cabrera's slow roller ground out to second baseman Merrifield.
+Ian Kinsler singled leading off, his sixth hit in his 12th at-bat in the series.
+Upton's one-out single to center moved Kinsler to third, and the run scored on Miguel Cabrera's slow roller to second baseman Merrifield.

 The Royals tied it in the third when Moss homered on an 0-1 Verlander pitch into the right field seats.
-Nine of Moss' 11 home runs are with the bases empty and he has only 17 RBIs.
+Nine of Moss' 11 home runs are with the bases empty, and he has just 17 RBIs.
 It was his first home run since July 1 and his third career homer off Verlander.

 After giving up two hits in the first, Hammel retired 16 of the next 17 batters he faced before Upton's two-out single in the sixth.

 NOTES: The Tigers recalled OF Jim Adduci from Triple-A Toledo to replace traded OF J.D.
 Martinez.
 Adduci arrived shortly before game time and started in right, going 0-for-2. ...
-Royals RHP Kelvin Herrera has been battling a sore throat and a 102 degree temperature. ...
 The heat index for the first pitch was 101. ...
 Tigers RHP Justin Verlander struck out eight to move his career total to 3,308 and five past Hall of Famer Juan Marichal and into 50th place on the all-time strikeout list. ...
 Tigers RHP Michael Fulmer and Royals LHP Danny Duffy are the probables for the series finale Thursday.